turkeyyyyy/Standard/draft-jsonagents-spec-00.md

 ## 13. Acknowledgments

-The Agents.JSON design draws on lessons from JSON Schema, OpenAPI, and model-context protocols.
+The JSON Agents design draws on lessons from JSON Schema, OpenAPI, and model-context protocols.
 Thanks to the open-source community for collaborative feedback.